feagi/feagi/feagi/bdu/README.md

 - Direct transfer to GPU memory
 - SIMD-friendly data structures

+#### Memory Layout Considerations

+The columnar layout is optimized for:
+- Cache locality when operating on the same property across many neurons
+- Vectorized operations using SIMD instructions
+- Efficient transfer to/from GPU memory (contiguous memory blocks)
+- Parallelized operations on batches of neurons

 ### 2. Sparse Matrix Synapse Representation

 Synaptic connections are stored using sparse matrices instead of nested dictionaries: